Dutra-Apex/DS_JoC_Sessions/README.md

-# DS_JoC_Sessions
+# Data Science JoC Sessions
-All the code and data used during our weekly Data Science Sessions
+All the code and data used during the Data Science Sessions